Buying Your Holy Grail Car Is Something You Never Regret

 Condition can and should be a factor as well, of course, and again this depends on the person.
 I’m not a skilled mechanic.
 My wrenching skills are legendary, as in legendarily bad.
 That knocks me out of the market for a good number of cars that I will see in my search for a grail car, but the same need not be true for you.
 If you are able to make a car better with your own hands and tools, then your choices have expanded.
 Like that house-hunting couple on TV, if you are looking for a fixer-upper, you can save money by doing it yourself.
 Do not, however, follow in my well-tread footsteps and buy a car thinking it’s a bargain because it “only” needs (fill in the blank).
 I have spent thousands on such mistakes, and have come to the conclusion that restorations are expensive for a reason.

-There are all sorts of considerations outside of the car world to consider, too.
-For example, I’m 6’4, so that is a consideration, as is the fact that getting in an out of some cars is a strain on my high-miles body.
+There are all sorts of considerations outside of the car world to weigh, too.
+For example, I’m 6’4, so that is a factor, as is the fact that getting in an out of some cars is a strain on my high-miles body.
 There may be some small, low-slung cars that I love, but if I can’t really enjoy them then they’re not perfect for me.
 Your results, as they say, may vary.
-Your Spouse, your bank account, or even your credit rating could all be a limiting factor.
+Your spouse, your bank account, or even your credit rating could all be a limiting factor.
 Buying wrong while pissing off a significant other or draining a bank account will bring a different kind of feeling, the opposite of happiness.

 The quotable Sir Henry Royce (one half of Rolls-Royce) had a few things to say on this subject.
 The first: “The quality will remain when the price is forgotten” and finally “Accept nothing nearly right or good enough.”
 Dude might know something, as the company that he and Rolls started is now 120 years old.